 What is Direct Anterior Hip Replacement?

-replacement approaches, this method avoids cutting major muscles, leading to
+method avoids cutting major muscles, leading to quicker recovery

 Who is a Candidate for Direct